Omphemetse-ops/P1_DataSciences/README.md

 ### Part 3:
 - Model to be used for Training, testing and making prediction is Multiple Linear Regression.
-- Multiple Linear Regression: Because there are multiple predictors that could potentially influence the dependent variable which are (TV, Radio and Newspaper) which leads us to a more comprehensive understanding of the relationship between the predictors and the outcome variable.
+- Multiple Linear Regression: Because there are multiple predictors which are (TV, Radio and Newspaper) that could potentially influence the dependent variable and leads us to a more comprehensive understanding of the relationship between the predictors and the outcome variable.